 The following images illustrate the activation process:

 After the activation succeeds, your license key will be bound to the computer where you have activated the license.
 This computer becomes the License Manager PC.
 Every time the License Manager service starts, it checks whether it is running on the appropriate PC or not.

-If you need to uninstall and move the license to another PC, you should deactivate the license on the current License Manager PC first.
-To learn how to do this, see Uninstalling and Moving Licenses.
+If you need to uninstall and move the license to another PC, you should first deactivate the license on the current License Manager PC.
+For information on how to do this, see Deactivating and Moving Licenses.

 The activation consumes the license key.
 You will not be able to use this key to activate the license on other computers.
 To move a license to another computer, first, you need to deactivate it, and then activate it on the target computer using a new license key that you obtain on the SmartBear web site.

-If you have a Floating User license, you only need to activate TestComplete once - on the License Manager PC.
-There is no need to activate it on each workstation that TestComplete will run on.
+If you have a Floating User license, you only need to activate AQTime once - on the License Manager PC.
+There is no need to activate it on each workstation, that AQTime will run on.

 If you enter a new Floating User license key on the License Manager PC where another Floating User license is activated, the new activation data will be merged with the existing data.

 Node-Locked licenses are activated on individual workstations and cannot be activated one after another.
 Before activating a new license, you need to deactivate the existing license.
 See also Using Multiple Licenses on One License Manager PC.

 The motherboard ID and master hard-drive serial number are used to “bind” the license to your computer.
 If you change both the motherboard and master hard drive, you will have to update the license (a change to one of these values is considered a possible upgrade).
 Before upgrading your License Manager PC we recommend that you unbind your license from the License Manager PC.
 For complete information, see Moving Licenses.